nevarsin/nevarsin.github.io/README.md

 # Nevarsin's blog

-This is here I talk about Linux, Automation, DevOps and other topics that my wife finds boring.
+This is where I talk about Linux, Automation, DevOps and other topics that my wife finds boring.

 ## License
 MIT License